boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 The reader should be familiar with the terms defined in {{Section 2 of !I-D.ietf-opsawg-sap}}.

-This document uses the term "network model" as defined in {{?Section 2.1 of RFC8969}.
+This document uses the term "network model" as defined in {{Section 2.1 of ?RFC8969}.

 The meanings of the symbols in the YANG tree diagrams are defined in {{?RFC8340}}.